NTHU-CS50-2020/week4/README.md

 # week4 Memory
 ### What to Do
-1.Submit one of:
+1. Submit one of:
-    this version of Filter if feeling less comfortable this version of Filter if feeling more comfortable
+    -this version of Filter if feeling less comfortable -this version of Filter if feeling more comfortable
 2. Submit Recover
 3. **push a folder with a recognizable name and your source codes to this repo**